elewisQA/IMS-Starter/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Thanks to my trainers Nick & Piers for being very helpful
+* Thanks to Shafeeq for all the SQL training